 - Content marketing to win attention, get permission to send updates and build trust.

 - Email marketing to educate, push sales, run surveys to learn more about your customers.

 - Social media to get in front of your potential customers in an environment where they are comfortable.

-- Pay per click marketing to create a consistent customer machine
+- Pay per click marketing to create a consistent lead or customer machine

 - Affiliate or relationship marketing to boost traffic and sales through partners